 All Consultants reviewing submittals shall red ink stamp and initial each item as noted above with the firm's appropriate stamp.
 Consultants must declare any limitations to the extent of their review and approval by the terminology of their standard stamp and/or by additional written and "ballooned" notes on the submittal items.
-When the Engineer of Record is a Consultant, and when he or she retains a Subconsultant to assist in the submittal review, the Engineer of Record shall signify disposition of the submittal as noted above with his firm's appropriate stamp prior to distribution or prior to transmitting it by overnight delivery to the Department.
-In this event it is the Engineer of Record's prerogative to also require a disposition stamp by his Subconsultant.
+When the Engineer of Record is a Consultant, and when a Sub-consultant is retained to assist in the submittal review, the Engineer of Record shall signify disposition of the submittal as noted above with the EOR's firm's appropriate stamp prior to distribution or prior to transmitting it by overnight delivery to the Department.
+In this event it is the Engineer of Record's prerogative to also require a disposition stamp by the Sub-consultant.